chrisbodger/VeinCam/docs/CONOPS.md

 #### VeinCam Core Features
 The VeinCam project hopes to utilise similar hardware to the Venenfinder project (Raspberry Pi, PiCam, IR LEDs) and extend the software's capabilities to automatically adjust the infrared light filtration, brightness and contrast to produce the clearest image possible with limited manual adjustment.

-In further adding to the Venenfinder project, the aim is to produce a device that is battery powered, completely wireless and reduce the size of the device to be comfortably held in one hand.
+In further adding to the Venenfinder project, the aim is to produce a device that is battery powered, completely wireless and to reduce the size of the device to be comfortably held in one hand.
 Being a wireless device, we need to ensure the device is as power efficient as possible and does not require recharging more than absolutely necessary.
 As part of the new housing for the device, a mounting system will be integrated, and a mount be devised for hands-free use.

 #### VeinCam Testing and Future Development Plans
 Once the core device has reached the prototype stage, extensive testing will be completed on varying skin conditions and appearances.
-These range from light skin to dark skin, clean, tattooed areas and other skin irritations, all in effort to enhance the effectiveness of the device.
-Furthering this, there is a plan to incorporate subject detection algorithms to help nominate suitable veins, should time allow.
+These range from light skin to dark skin, clean, tattooed areas and other skin abnormalities (barring skin irritations such as rash and infection, all in effort to enhance the effectiveness of the device.
+Furthering this, there is a plan to incorporate detection algorithms to help nominate most suitable veins (for example, identify velocities of blood flow and size of veins), should time allow.

 Requiring further investigation and implementation; the device may be able to be shrunk to a smaller platform, such as the Raspberry Pi Zero.
 This would allow for the device to become a lot cheaper to build, reducing the size to something that fits into the palm of your hand, and be able to conserve more power.
 Implementations and performance would need to be investigated, as the Pi Zero may not be able to process the video stream as effectively as its larger counterpart.